 For lubrication, you can use different types of oils.
 All oils have a lubricant property.
 You have to be careful when you use oil on the gun.
 Use little of it.
 Oil has the natural tendency to attract other materials, and that’s not acceptable when you use it for lubricating a gun.
 You don’t want to attract dust, gunpowder residue from firing, or metal residue.
 All these things have abrasive qualities, and when you combine these with oil they create a paste.
 The more foreign materials you have in the oil, the thicker the paste becomes.
 Eventually, you get to the situation where because of the oil, you have an abrasive paste that’s wearing down your components.

 You just have to use one or two drops on the slide, one or two drops on the inside of the barrel, and one or two drops on the receiver.
 Wipe the oil off with a cloth and that’s it.

 The best possible thing you can do for your gun is to clean it more often.
-If not, you will have to buy a new one by visiting our new post about top pistols in the market.
+If not, you will have to buy a new one by visiting our new post about top air pistols on the market.
 Anyway, if you take it to the range for a shooting session, clean it afterward.
 After you clean it, apply some small amount of lubricant to protect it from corrosion and from the elements, and then wipe it off.
 You don’t want to over-lubricate.
 Over-lubrication will cause more damage to a gun than under-lubrication.

 Remember your gun parts are hardened steel.
-If you have a weapon that’s made at high-quality mechanical standards, the surface of those parts that are designed to rub together are extremely hard.
+If you have a weapon that’s made to high-quality mechanical standards, the surface of those parts that are designed to rub together is extremely hard.
 You’re not going to break them by wearing those parts together.
 If you have a handgun that has such a rapid cyclic rate that you’re actually concerned about creating friction between the working components, you’re going to wear out the barrel long before you wear out those parts.

 Best Gun Oils & Lubes Comparison Chart